By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Step 4: Add Future Medical Value

-Estimate costs for ongoing treatment you'll need.
+Estimate costs for ongoing treatment.
 If settling your medical benefits, this figure gets negotiated separately or added to the total.
 Average workers' compensation settlement for chronic pain claims ranges from $2,000 to $40,000 depending on state, severity, and documentation.

-Realistically, expect insurers to offer 30-60% less than a comparable case with objective findings.
-Factor this into your expectations and negotiation strategy.
+Expect insurers to offer 30-60% less than a comparable case with objective findings.
+Build this into your expectations and negotiation strategy from the start.

 Can I receive workers' comp benefits without objective medical findings?